sunpnwt12/feedback-prize-ell/note.md

 - Tried Madgrad with two different lr (9e-6 and 5e-4) gave a worse result.
 Meanwhile, it is recommended for LM.
 It might need further experiment.

 - AWP is somehow bothersome to implement.
-COMEBACK LATERFARTHER
+COMEBACK LATER FOR FURTHER EXPERIMENT
 - Tried Ranger21 with AdamW and Madgrad core.
     - significantly worse than plain AdamW and Madgrad.